Skip to main content

 NoneAgent has no Skills (default for new agents)

-SelectedAdmin picks specific Skills from a checkbox table
+SelectedAdmin picks specific Skills from a checkbox table within the agent’s own app

 In Selected mode, use the checkbox table to choose exactly which Skills the agent can use.
 This gives fine-grained control when you have many Skills but want each agent to use only a subset.